American Printing Company: Decline

-In March 1973, another huge fire destroyed the former "Iron Works Division" mills.
+In March 1973, another fire destroyed the former Iron Works Division mills.
 These mills were set to be occupied by the Providence Pile Company.
 However, the sprinklers had been turned off during the winter because there was no heat in the buildings.

-Today, the site is occupied by Borden & Remington Chemical Company(a company with its roots in the 19th century textile industry).
-Several of the late 19th Century buildings still remain.
+Today, the site is occupied by Borden & Remington Chemical Company, a company with its roots in the 19th-century textile industry.
+Several of the late 19th-century buildings still remain.

 In October 2008, Borden & Remington began the demolition of Mill No. 3, which had been vacant and was deemed to be in poor condition.
 Mill No. 1 was demolished in May 2011.
-Much of the old growth Longleaf Pine timbers used to construct the buildings were salvaged during demolition and have been recycled into new flooring and millwork products.
+Much of the old-growth longleaf pine timbers used in the buildings were salvaged and have been recycled into flooring and millwork products.